Open Access (OA) is the immediate, online, free availability of research outputs. There are several ways to publish in Open Access. You can:

 How does it work

 Open Access publishing means that the costs that come with the publishing process are no longer funded by charging subscriptions to the end users (= the reader or the reader’s institution/library), but are being funded in other ways.
-This means of publishing is actually quite booming in recent years, and it comes with a lot of experimenting when it comes to business models.
 Currently, the best known business model is the one where publishers ask Article Processing Charges – where authors pay a fixed fee to cover the editorial costs publishers make.
-However, this is not the only way to fund this: a lot of publishers find resources in other ways.

 Internet and open source software such as Open Journal Systems have made online publishing relatively easy, which also means that it is sometimes difficult for authors to identify decent Open Access publishers.
 In combination with the APC-charging model, the immense proliferation of Open Access publishers has unfortunately also created opportunities for ‘predatory publishers’, OA publishers that are only interested in the article processing charges and don’t offer quality peer review.

 If you are in doubt about the quality of the journal you want to publish in, there are several resources on the web to help you along.

 An approach to the scientific process that focuses on spreading knowledge as soon as it is available using digital and collaborative technology.